maxcelant/vault/Cloud/Kubernetes/Controller Manager.md

 It bundles several core controllers into a single process.
-Ultimately to regulate the state of the system, like starting new [[Pods]] and taking down others.
+Ultimately to regulate the state of the system, like starting new [[Cloud/Kubernetes/Pods]] and taking down others.

 Controller Manager includes several controllers:
 - **Node Controller** - Responsible for responding and noticing when nodes go down.